RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: Evaluating the robustness of VLAs

 \textbf{Action is the most fragile modality.} We first evaluate the robustness of all modalities with varying noise level.
 We unify noise level for all modalities as the percentage of the maximum allowable value in each modality.
 As shown in Fig. \ref{fig:eval_a}, as the magnitude of noise increases, the robustness of action drops drastically.
 For example, the success rate of $\pi_0$ are reduced to 52.4\% under noise 0.05 (2.5\%), and fails completely at 0.1 (5\%).
 This is in stark contrast compared with action-robust RL, where noise are often set to 0.1 or higher \citep{tessler2019actionrobustmannor}.
 An explanation from offline RL theory \citep{levine2020offline} is that VLA policies trained on fixed datasets are especially vulnerable to action errors: a single mistake can drive the rollout off-distribution, causing errors to accumulate quadratically with the horizon, whereas in online RL the accumulation is only linear since interaction allows partial correction.
 In contrast, we find VLAs more robust against uncertainties in VLA input, while non-robust against observations only at high uncertainties.

 \textbf{Existing visual-robust VLAs do not show improvements in other modalities.} Next, we investigate the robustness of BYOVLA, an off-the-shelf visual-robust VLA that identify and replace the sensitive regions in visual input.
 As shown in Fig.~\ref{fig:eval_b}, BYOVLA improves performance under Gaussian noise by 7.3\% and dead pixels by 22.3\%, yet the average gain across all visual corruptions is only 4.0\%.
 Moreover, we observe no measurable improvement (\(+0.0\%\)) in non-visual modalities.
-These results suggest that existing visual-robust VLAs fall short under multi-modal uncertainties.
+These results indicate that visual robustness alone does not translate into broader robustness across other modalities, motivating our study of comprehensive multi-modal robustness in VLA models.

-\textbf{$\pi_0$ demonstrates superior robustness with a diffusion-based action head.} As shown in Fig.~\ref{fig:eval_c}, $\pi_0$ outperforms OpenVLA and $\pi_0$-FAST by 27.9\% and 5.1\%, respectively.
-Since $\pi_0$ and $\pi_0$-FAST share the same VLM backbone, the performance gap highlights the robustness advantage of the diffusion-based action head over the autoregressive FAST tokenizer.
-OpenVLA performs even worse, likely due to both its smaller and less diverse training dataset and the limitations of its autoregressive action head.
-These findings motivate us to focus subsequent robustness-enhancing methods on the $\pi_0$ backbone with its diffusion-based action head.
+\textbf{$\pi_0$ demonstrates higher robustness than OpenVLA and $\pi_0$-FAST.} As shown in Fig.~\ref{fig:eval_c}, $\pi_0$ outperforms OpenVLA and $\pi_0$-FAST by 27.9\% and 5.1\%, respectively.
+Since $\pi_0$ and $\pi_0$-FAST share the same VLM backbone, this difference suggests an advantage of the diffusion-based action head.
+We evaluate both models under varying noise and observe that the robustness of $\pi_0$-FAST degrades faster than $\pi_0$ (Appendix~\ref{app:pi0_vs_fast}), which motivates us to develop RobustVLA on the $\pi_0$ backbone.